 While the availability of child care for children three and older is very uniform across regions, this is not the case for children under three.
 There are marked differences across regions.
-The proportion of children less than three years of age in public child care is around 20 percent in some areas of the North and only 1-2 percent in most Southern areas (this ratio is the number of places available divided by the population 0-3 years of age).
-Not coincidently, in the Northern areas the labor market participation rate of mothers is about 42 percent while in the Southern regions it is about 23 percent (ISTAT 1998).
+The proportion of children less than three years of age in public child care is around 15-20 percent in some areas of the North and only 1-2 percent in most Southern areas (this ratio is the number of places available divided by the population 0-3 years of age, Fondazione degli Innocenti 2002).
+Not coincidently, in the Northern areas the labor market participation rate of mothers is greater than 60 percent while in the Southern regions it is less than 20 percent.

-Different accessibility rates have created a situation of more severe rationing of public child care in some areas of the county, especially in the South of Italy.
+Different accessibility rates have created a situation of more severe rationing of public child care in some areas of the country, especially in the South of Italy.
 In these areas women find it difficult to find a job in the formal labor market and are unemployed or work in the underground economy.
 Child care for young children is therefore rationed in two ways: (1) in the number of places available (fifty per cent of children on average are not accepted in the public care); and (2) in the hours of care offered (from a maximum of 7 on average in public child care to around 9-10 in private child care).